Financial planning tools and services to put you on the path to the future you want

 At what age are you going to retire?
 It is a big question.
 Maybe looking at data on the average retirement age will be helpful.

 Figuring out the average retirement age is tricky.
-Different experts use different data points to calculate the figure.
-You can:
+Different data points and definitions of retirement result in varying ages.

-- Examine labor force participation.
 Researchers at the Center for Retirement Research (CRR) at Boston College, for example, define the “average retirement age” as the age at which labor force participation drops below half.
-By this measure, CRR estimates that the average retirement age is around 64 for men and 62 for women.
+By this measure, CRR estimates that the average age is around 64 for men and 62 for women.
 However, it does not exclude people who are not meant to be in the workforce like homemakers and the disabled – skewing the number younger.

 By this measure, the average retirement age is 65.5.

-Smart Asset took U.S. Census Bureau data and figured out the average retirement age by state.
+U.S. Census Bureau data has been used to figure out the average retirement age by state:

-The availability of jobs, the health of the populations, the cost of living and other factors may contribute to the discrepancies between states.
+The availability of jobs, the health of the populations, income levels, the cost of living and other factors may contribute to the discrepancies between states.